matheusmonte/PersonalWebSiteBuilder/README.md

 - git client installed

 ## first steps
-- Fork this repository in a repository with this name:
+### Fork this repository or use the option "Use this template"  to create repository with this name:

 `` <your-github-user>.github.io ``

-- clone your new repository locally
+### Clone your new repository locally

 `` git clone <your repository url> ``

-- enter in your repo folder
+### Enter in your repo folder

 `` cd <your repo name> ``

-- run this command

-`` rm -rf asset-* logo* service-worker.js robots.txt static/ favicon.ico index.html precache-manifest.* manifest.json ``

-if this command return some error, it is not a problem, just make sure you just have 3 items on your root folder
+Make sure you just have 3 items on your root folder
  - LICENSE
  - README.md
  - personal_site_src folder

+ if your local repository contains more the above listed files, run this command:

+`` rm -rf asset-* logo* service-worker.js robots.txt static/ favicon.ico index.html precache-manifest.* manifest.json ``

 ## Modify

-- Keep current site template, just change content
+### To keep current site template, just change content

 Enter in folder called "personal_site_src", this is a react app, inside src you will find a file called "config.js", on this you will find a bunch of variables that you can change the value to change site text values / content.

-- Change sessions organization
+### Change sessions organization

 Modify App.js file, this is a all session container with flex layout and flex-direction: collum , you can create new sessions based on companents or re-order sessions order based on compenents.

-- Change sessions
+### Change sessions

 Go to folder sessions and open a target session and change code